arneger/english-anagram-translator/README.md

 # english-anagram-translator

-This is a simple english anagram translator created with Python.
+This is a simple english anagram translator I created with Python.
 You can write an anagram and get results from the english dictionary with words that use the exact same characters as your input.
 You can also type a word and have the program create an anagram for you.